mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Activity Log Page - Tab (Extension Page)

 The Activity Log page is using the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.
 It can be termed as the "front-end part" of the extension.
 When the Activity Log page is opened from the popup, it fetches the existing logs (if logs were collected before) from background, save the [logs in the Model](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/ext-activitylog.js#L5), then View renders the logs with the help of [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) web component.
 The Activity Log page receives and renders logs in real-time from background while it is opened.
-Activity Log page communicates with the background to save logs to a JSON file, load logs from JSON file, clear activity logs.
+It communicates with the background to save logs to a JSON file, load logs from JSON file and clear logs.
 It also provides the functionality to filter out the unncessary logs by log identities, substring searching and with tab id.
 These filtering options are made with a couple of [web components](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component).

 #### Activity Log Page - Devtools (Extension Page)